Last Updated: March 28, 2026

 Ich (White Spot Disease)

-Ich is a common parasite that typically strikes after temperature fluctuations or stress from new introductions.
+Ich is a common parasite that strikes after temperature fluctuations or stress from new introductions.
 The distinctive white spots, clamped fins, and flashing behavior are the classic indicators.
 Heat treatment is effective but requires careful management with this cooler-water species, as raising the temperature to 86°F (30°C) represents a much larger jump from their preferred range.
 A gradual temperature increase over 2 to 3 days is essential, and half-dose medication may be a gentler alternative for this sensitive species.

 Hole-in-the-Head Disease